-With Florida?s gorgeous scenery and beautiful year-round climate, it?s no wonder that so many motorcyclists fill our streets and highways.
-However, in order to safely enjoy their rides, motorcycle operators and their passengers must follow all of the rules of the road, including Florida laws which apply specifically to motorcycles.
+With Florida’s gorgeous scenery and beautiful year-round climate, it’s no wonder that so many motorcyclists fill our streets and highways.
+However, in order to safely enjoy their rides, motorcycle operators and their passengers must follow all of the rules of the road, including Florida laws that apply specifically to motorcycles.
 Here, we provide an overview of those laws.

 Unfortunately, even a cautious, law-abiding motorcyclist can be the victim of someone else’s careless or reckless behavior.
 If someone else’s negligence caused you to suffer injuries in a motorcycle accident, it will be important for you to get legal help as soon as possible.
 At Englander Peebles, we can provide the legal representation that you need in order to pursue full and fair compensation.
 Contact us today to learn more in a free consultation.

 Floridas motorcycle helmet laws are covered under Florida Statutes 316.211.
 These laws do not require all motorcyclists to wear a helmet.
 Only riders or passengers under the age of 21 must wear a helmet at all times.
 A motorcyclist who is age 21 or older can ride without a helmet only if he or she carries a medical insurance policy with a minimum of $10,000 in coverage.

 Regardless of what the law requires, motorcyclists of any age should wear a helmet at all times.
 One study found that helmets are 37 percent effective when it comes to saving lives in motorcycle accidents.
 In other words, you can reduce your risk of suffering a fatal injury in a motorcycle crash by more than one-third if you wear a helmet.